letsencrypt/website/content/en/law-enforcement.md

 Mainly we can provide:

-* Account registration date and time used to create an account.
+* Account registration date and time.
 * API transaction logs with domain names, IP addresses, and timestamps.
 * Lists of TLS certificates issued.